-- For one subject: average variation of individual measurements around their mean... either the square root of the average of squared deviations, i.e. standard deviation (SD); or the average absolute deviation, which will usually be quite close to the SD.
-Could also use range or other measures such as Inter Quartile Range. - For one subject: average variation or SD as % of the mean of the measurements for that subject... called the within-subject Coefficient of Variation (CV) if calculate it as [SD/Mean] × 100. - For several subjects: : average the CV's calculated for the different subjects; if CV's are highly variable, may want to give some sense of this using the range or other measure of spread of the CV's.

-Unfortunately, the CV gives no sense of how well the measurements of different subjects (ss) segregate from each other

-How about • SD of within-ss measurements or • SD of between-ss measurements (see last item below)?

-- Correlation (Pearson or Spearman) if 2 assessments of each ss. ?? - Using correlation between scores on random halves of a test, can estimate how 'reproducible' the full test is (helpful if cannot repeat the test) - If the measurement in question concerns a population (.e.g., the percentage of smokers among Canadian adults) and if it is measured (estimated) using a statistic: e.g. the proportion in a random sample of 1000 adults, it is possible from statistical laws concerning averages to quantify the reliability of the statistic without having to actually perform repeated measurements (samples).
+- For one subject (s) or object: - average variation of individual measurements around their mean... either the square root of the average of squared deviations, i.e. standard deviation (SD); or the average absolute deviation, which will usually be quite close to the SD.
+Could also use range or other measures such as Inter Quartile Range. - SD of the measurements as a percentage of the mean of the measurements ... the [within-subject] Coefficient of Variation (CV). - For several subjects (ss.) or objects: - average the CV's calculated for the different subjects; if CV's are highly variable, may want to give some sense of this using the range or other measure of spread of the CV's.
+In biochemical determinations, CV may differ at different concentrations. - The (within-ss) CV gives no sense of how well the measurements of different subjects (ss) segregate from each other.
+We might compare the SD of the within-ss measurements with the SD of the between-ss measurements, but, as we will see below, it makes more sense to focus on variances. - Can we use correlation (Pearson or Spearman) if we have 2 assessments of each ss.?
+What if we have a triplets of measurements for each subject? (cf. study of otitis media in twins and triplets) - Using correlation between scores on random halves of a test, can estimate how 'reproducible' the full test is (helpful if cannot repeat the test) - If the object is a population (e.g., the percentage of smokers, or showing immunity, among Canadian adults) and if it is measured (estimated) using a statistic: e.g. the proportion in a random sample of 1000 adults, it is possible from statistical laws concerning averages to quantify the reliability of the statistic without having to actually perform repeated measurements (samples).
 For simple random sampling, the formula allows us to quantify the reliability indirectly.
 If we didn't know this formula, we could also arrive at an answer by various re-sampling methods applied to the individuals in the sample at hand - again without resorting to observing any additional individuals.